okielife/TempSensors/docs/assembly.rst

 Notes:

-- Most of the item links about contain a bulk amount of that product, so each purchase would support multiple/many sensor boxes.
+- Most of the item links above contain a bulk amount of that product, so each purchase would support multiple/many sensor boxes.
 For example, the female splitter product has 10, even though each sensor only needs one wire.
-- The cases do need their own USB micro power cable, just pick a length that works for you and include a power brick.
-- I'm still working out the mounting process.
+- I'm still working out the mounting process for the sensor box to the fridge.
 One option is to use magnets like `these <https://www.amazon.com/dp/B072KDBJWC>`__.
 Another option would be to use a metal bracket hanging on the door.
 In many cases, you may be able to just set the sensor on top of the fridge.

 Assembly Steps
 --------------

 .. important::
-    Make sure you use the 3D models, parts list above, code/firmware, and these instructions all from the *same* release.
+    Make sure you choose a release of the project, and use the 3D models, parts list, firmware, and instructions all from that *same* release.
     Failure to do so may result in parts not fitting or incompatible code.

 Gathering Materials